drvinceknight/MAT013/Course_Notes/SAS_Notes/MAT013AdvanceduseofstatisticalpackagesSAS.md

 Using direct input is of course not at all realistic when trying to import larger data sets.

 Often large data sets will be saved in comma-separated values (csv) format which can be read by most (all?) software.
-We will import the data set shown in Figure 1.9 (here viewed in a simple text editor).
+We will import the data set shown (here viewed in a simple text editor).

 ![The JJJ.csv data set](images/image13.png)